Welcome! Get ready to learn the basics. Read the whole article or select the topics you’re most interested in below.

 What Is a Product Backlog?

-It is common to think of it as a to-do list.
+Many think of the product backlog as a to-do list.
 Many define it in exactly this way, as a list of things you must do to deliver your product to market.

 When we think about the backlog as a wish list, we invite flexibility and change.
 In doing so, we enable true agility and give the organization a power that’s necessary to win in the marketplace today: the power to change its mind.